Pasiya20020228/exporthub/README.md

 > the compatible runtime.
 If you manage Python manually, install any 3.12.x release to
 > avoid build failures caused by incompatible wheels.

 The root-level `requirements.txt` simply re-uses the backend dependency list so the builder can detect Python automatically, while `start.sh` mirrors the production launch command that Railway executes. `Procfile` and `nixpacks.toml` both reference the script, allowing Railway's Railpack builder to identify a supported language and boot the app without additional configuration.
-The script now also installs/builds the React dashboard automatically when the compiled assets are missing so both backend APIs and the UI are available from a single Railway service.
+The script now also installs/builds the Next.js dashboard automatically when the compiled assets are missing so both backend APIs and the UI are available from a single Railway service.

 ### Running the frontend locally

-The React dashboard lives in the `frontend/` directory.
-It surfaces the backend's root and health endpoints and is published automatically during deployments.
+The Next.js dashboard lives in the `frontend/` directory.
+It surfaces the backend's commerce APIs and is published automatically during deployments.

 ```bash
 cd frontend